Last Updated: July 13, 2021

 One of the risk management strategies was, as simple as it sounds – to just make sure deliveries arrive faster, preferably on time.

-Turns out that prevention is the best way to deal with this ecommerce fraud.
-Who knew keeping your customers happy would have such an effect on dealing with ecommerce fraud?
+Turns out that prevention is the best way to deal with this e-commerce fraud.
+Who knew keeping your customers happy would have such an effect on dealing with e-commerce fraud?
+And yet, customers’ standards have never been higher.

 10. Visa’s EMV chip update in September 2018, resulted in an 82% decrease of counterfeit fraud dollars in-store.